sbslee/fuc/doc/API.md

 Python Library Documentation: module fuc.api.BedFrame in fuc.api

 NAME
+    fuc.api.BedFrame

+DESCRIPTION
-    fuc.api.BedFrame - The BedFrame module is designed for working with BED files.
+    The BedFrame module is designed for working with BED files.
+For example, it can be used to find the intersection between multiple BED files.

 CLASSES
     builtins.object